bcgov/EPIC.search/tools/embedder/DOCUMENTATION.md

 ## System Architecture

-The EPIC.search Embedder is a document processing system that converts PDF documents into vector embeddings stored in a database for semantic search capabilities.
-The system follows a modular architecture with the following key components:
+The EPIC.search Embedder is a robust, production-grade document processing pipeline that converts PDF documents into vector embeddings for semantic search and analytics.
+The system is modular, scalable, and designed for extensibility and maintainability.

 ### Core Components

-1. **Main Processor (`main.py`)** - Entry point that handles project and document processing workflow
+1. **Main Processor (`main.py`)** - Entry point for project and document processing workflow.
-2. **Processor Service (`processor.py`)** - Manages batch processing of files with parallel execution
+2. **Processor Service (`processor.py`)** - Manages batch processing of files with parallel execution.
-3. **Loader Service (`loader.py`)** - Handles document loading, text extraction, and vector embedding
+3. **Loader Service (`loader.py`)** - Handles document loading, validation, text extraction, chunking, embedding, and tag extraction.
-4. **Logger Service (`logger.py`)** - Tracks document processing status in a database
+4. **Logger Service (`logger.py`)** - Tracks document processing status and metrics in the unified database.

 ### System Flow Diagram